AliOzcelik/ComputerVisionAPP/README.md

 Computer vision web application with face recognition, object detection, Haar cascade detection, image segmentation, pose estimation, and captioning/VQA.

+### Important Note
+There is an 'Info' button at the top-right of each page that provides details about your current page.

 ## Features

 - **Face Recognition** — Register people by photo, recognize them live via webcam or uploaded image.
 512-D InsightFace embeddings stored in Qdrant; gallery persists across sessions.